 This all falls under the school of epigenetics.
 Basically, while our DNA is set in stone throughout our lives, the way our genes are expressed can change—and certain environmental factors can turn genes “off” or “on.”
 In other words, our environments and lifestyle choices can impact the biological aspects of how we age—effectively muddying this dichotomy between primary and secondary aging.
 (7)

 The bottom line?
-While aging is ultimately unavoidable, the choices we make now really can make a difference for the future—whether it’s engaging in moderate physical activity, lathering up with SPF, or complementing a healthy diet with a quality multivitamin.
+While aging is ultimately unavoidable, the choices we make now really can make a difference for the future—whether it’s engaging in moderate physical activity, starting a meditation practice, lathering up with SPF, or complementing a healthy diet with a quality multivitamin and protein powder.

 - Primary Aging.
 APA Dictionary of Psychology. (n.d.).
 Retrieved from APA.